MEANYC Executive Board 2017-18

 Ms. Golub has authored 2 music books called Rock Spell-A-Story (Vol. I & II).
 The Spell-A-Story series is a fun approach to learning notes, note values, music appreciation, and improving sight-reading skills.

 Brian received his BA and MSED in Music Education from CUNY Queens College.
-He is currently split between two schools in Brooklyn: PS 370K and Brooklyn School of Inquiry.
+He currently teaches at PS 370K in Brooklyn.
 He has worked with students on the elementary, middle school, and high school level.
 His teaching experience has led him to work with students who have severe special needs - in addition to students who are gifted and talented.
 Mr. Wagner has taught: general music, string orchestra, musical theatre, and performing arts.
 He is a classically trained cellist, and currently plays regularly in the NYC area.

 He has presented, and co-presented workshops for: NYSSMA, NYCDOE, SCMEA, OMEA, NJMEA, CMEA, NYSCAME, NAfME National In-Service Conference, NAfME Biennial Eastern Division Conference, and an online webinar professional development for NAfME.
 He has also presented lectures at CUNY Brooklyn College, CUNY Queens College, and NYU.
 He has developed sessions focused on: adapting musical material for special learners, incorporating repertoire use to teach social/cognitive/interdisciplinary skills, and using repertoire to focus on social-emotional needs.